 This version of babaganoush sounds unusual, but it’s absolutely delicious: the chocolate and eggplant together give a subtle, sweet, earthy smoky flavour.

 - 3 eggplant

 - ¼ cup of extra virgin olive oil

 - 3 tbsp Greek yoghurt

 - ½ tbsp cocoa powder + extra to garnish

 - ½ tsp ground cumin

 Oven temperatures are for conventional; if using fan-forced (convection), reduce the temperature by 20˚C. | We use Australian tablespoons and cups: 1 teaspoon equals 5 ml; 1 tablespoon equals 20 ml; 1 cup equals 250 ml. | All herbs are fresh (unless specified) and cups are lightly packed. | All vegetables are medium size and peeled, unless specified. | All eggs are 55-60 g, unless specified.

-- Heat coal or a BBQ.
+- Cook using hot coals or a BBQ.
 Place the eggplant directly onto the coals or the hottest part of the bbq and blacken all over and soft.
 This should 15-20 minutes.
 Place in a bowl and cover with cling film to steam.

 - Once cool enough to handle, split the eggplant in half and scoop out flesh.
 Place in a bowl and add the tahini, most ¾ of the oil, yoghurt, lemon, cocoa, cumin and salt.
 With a fork mash all the ingredients together.
 Check seasoning.